evernaschi/Zebrands/README.md

 # Zebrands

-Zebrands is a project that provides an API to manage a catalog of products and brands.
+Zebrands is a project that provides an API to manage a catalog of products.
 It is built using Python and FastAPI.

 ## Getting Started